-It is hard to fathom doing our everyday life work without using a smartphone or a mobile application.
-The industry of mobile phones is well established and constantly growing.
-According to one stat, more than 6.3 billion people across the globe has access to smartphones.
+It is hard to fathom doing our everyday lives without using a smartphone or a mobile application.
+The mobile phone industry is well-established and constantly growing.
+According to one statistic, more than 6.3 billion people across the globe have access to smartphones.
 That is why it is not a surprise that the young generation is so keen on learning the skill of mobile app development.

-The profession of a mobile application developer is one of the well-paid in the world, with tons of exciting opportunities to avail.
-What’s even better is that an individual who is a complete novice of this domain can be self-taught to start a career in any of the big tech companies that are paying the big bucks.
-So, in case you are questioning, “how to become a mobile app developer?”
+The profession of mobile application developer is one of the most well-paid in the world, with tons of exciting opportunities to avail of.
+What’s even better is that an individual who is a complete novice in this domain can be self-taught to start a career at any of the big tech companies that are paying the big bucks.
+So, in case you are questioning, “How do I become a mobile app developer?”
 Then you are at the right place to start the journey of app development for beginners.

 Do Research with Proper Planning

 App development for beginners is new territory, and people who are new to software development don’t have a particular preference in terms of programming language or don’t have an exact plan for where to start.
-However, as said earlier, code can be a self-taught skill, as you don’t need to go to a college and spend four years and a big chunk of cash to acquire the skills you are looking for to become a mobile app developer.
-Instead, you can enroll yourself in a 9 to 12 months course and get the same or even better-quality education.
+However, as said earlier, code can be a self-taught skill, as you don’t need to go to college and spend four years and a big chunk of cash to acquire the skills you are looking for to become a mobile app developer.
+Instead, you can enrol yourself in a 9- to 12-month course and get the same or even better-quality education.

-Now, the first thing in app development for beginners is that they should know what their interest in mobile app development is?
+Now, the first thing in mobile or web app development for beginners is that they should know what their interest in mobile app development is.
 For example, do you want to specialize and become an expert in a specific platform development or find cross-platform development more interesting?
 Also, good research on which programming language is more suitable for your requirements is necessary.

 If you haven’t figured out which programming language is best for you, then don’t worry because most people are clueless when they first decide to pursue this field as their career.
-All you need to do is pick any language widely used by programmers, like Kotlin for Android, Swift for iOS, or Python/C#/C++, to learn multi-platform solutions.
+To learn multi-platform solutions, all you need to do is choose a language that many programmers use, such as Kotlin for Android, Swift for iOS, or Python/C#/C++.

 Pick a Language